-Commissaires are trained volunteers who ensure fair and safe competition in cycling races.
+Commissaires are trained officials who volunteer their time to ensure cycling competition is safe and fair.
 Commissaires are present in all levels of racing and operate in all racing disciplines (although they are referred to as referees in cycle speedway).

 Overview of responsibilities

-- Oversee and approve pre-event planning and documentation
+- Overseeing and checking pre-event planning and documentation.

-- Ensure clear communication with organisers, event teams, riders and parents.
+- Ensuring clear communication with organisers, event teams, riders, and parents.